dimsemenov/photoswipe-deep-zoom-plugin/readme.md

 If you just want to display a single tiled image, consider using OpenLayers, OpenSeaDragon or Leaflet.

 ### Initialization

 The plugin requires a single JS file `photoswipe-deep-zoom-plugin.esm.js`, grab it from the [dist/](dist/), an example is there too.
+To view source code visit [src/](directory).

 ```js
 import PhotoSwipeLightbox from './lib/photoswipe/photoswipe-lightbox.esm.js';